nataliecardot/100-days-of-code/r2-log.md

 * `ember-cli` (entered into npm CLI), Ember.js command line utility, is recommended by Ember as de facto way to build and develop a new app.
 Also use to create new template and component files and maintain and update new routes.
 * Use `ember-cli` and `ember new <app name>` to generate a new app. ember-new creates new directory, creates initial commit, runs npm install, and built-in server
 * `ember serve` starts development server

+### R2D12

+**Today's Progress:** Finished a lesson on the basic features of Ember.

+**Notes:**

+* **Components:** like custom HTML elements.
+Default DOM element of `div`.
+The functionality (per the default file structure generated with `ember new` command) goes in app/components, while the components HTML file goes in templates/components.
+* When an Ember app is loaded, router's job is to match URL against a list of routes.
+When it finds that route, it loads that route's route file and loads the associated template.
+* Use `ember g route <url to match>` to generate a route (`g` is an alias for `generate`).
+This creates a route file at app/routes/route-name.js, a template for the route at app/templates/route-name.hbs, and a unit test file at tests/unit/routes/route-name-test.js.
+It also adds the route to the router.
+Loads data (model) for that route.
+Can use dynamic data set by route file.
+* Ember provides a number of hooks we can use in a route file.
+* Ember templates can be thought of as containers (in addition to chunks of standalone HTML).
+The base container is the application template; it contains all other templates.
+Sitewide HTML (such as navigation, header, footer) should go in the application template.
+* A dynamic segment is a portion of a URL that starts with a : and is followed by an identifier.
+* Ember templates are powered by the Handlebars templating language.
+A Handlebars template is a block of HTML that has Handlebars expressions that look like `{{ brick_color }}`.
+Handlebars is a standalone templating language that can be used outside of Ember.
+* A Service is an Ember object that lives for the duration of an application and can be made available in di  fferent parts of one.
+Services are useful for features that require shared state or persistent connections, e.g., user/session authentication, geolocation, WebSockets (WebSocket is a protocol for creating a fast two-way channel between a web browser and a server), and third-party APIs (note: an API is a software intermediary that allows two applications to talk to each other).